jockemedlinux/Full-disk-encryption-and-backup-script/README.md

 # FDE-and-Backup
 #### Create a Full disk encrypted OS on an SD-card for a raspberry pi with corresponding backupscript.
 The way I do it.
+#### The backupscript truncates the image file to smallest possible size.

 tldr;
 ```